-Primary Drinking Water Standard (PDWS): MCLs, MRDLs and treatment techniques (TTs) for contaminants that affect health contaminants that affect health, along with their monitoring and reporting requirements.
-Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Primary Drinking Water Standard (PDWS): MCLs, MRDLs and treatment techniques (TTs) for contaminants that affect health, along with their monitoring and reporting requirements.

+water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.